geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 You have one kernel.

 ##### **Wozeparrot** [[00:40:26](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=2426)]
-Well, I just beam, but..
+Well, I just BEAM, but..

 ##### **Geohot** [[00:40:28](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=2428)]
-Yeah, but what I'm saying is get the generated code, get the generated code from beam, and then make a..
+Yeah, but what I'm saying is get the generated code, get the generated code from BEAM, and then make a..
 I would do this, I think it's worth your time.
 Make a minimum reproduction that's just like when I run this kernel like crashes, right?
 Cause that's what you got kind of got to do.
 It's likely to do like some like local configuration thing.

 ##### **Geohot** [[00:40:45](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=2445)]
 Probably.
 Yeah.